digitalutsc/hocr_annotation_converter/README.md

  - Once the hOCR media is retrieved, we attempt to get its file content
  - For each ocrx_word in the file content, we attempt to represented it in an annotation list format for the adapter
  - The final list is returned as a representation and could be loaded by the annotation mirador plugin

+# Regards to hOCR and possibility of Editing with mirador
+This module was an prototype to test whether mirador-annotations plugin was capable of handling an hOCR editing workflow.
+The conclusion was that the mirador-annotations plugin is not suited for the task of loading word level hOCR due to the number of boxes that had to be drawn.
+The number of boxes drawn results in very laggy and non-user friendly experience in the mirador viewer.

+Furthermore, the entire workflow presents difficultly translating from annotations list back to hOCR if additional words were to be created.